 Michael G. Myers

-Myers has made a significant impact in Central Massachusetts with over 1,200 community events since joining the Sharks in March, 2006.
+Myers has made a significant impact in Central Massachusetts with over 2,000 community events since joining the Sharks in March, 2006 and was in large part of the Sharks winning the league wide "Community Excellence" award from the AHL in 2012.
 No events have been more impactful than his creation of the “FINZ Fit Kidz” and “Reading Is Cool” programs.
 “FINZ Fit Kidz”, is designed to motivate, teach, and guide students in grades 4-8.
 Its goal is to establish a solid foundation of sound nutrition and healthy lifestyle habits.
 “Reading Is Cool”, modeled after the San Jose Sharks community initiative, is a literacy program designed to promote the importance of reading, both at home and in the classroom.
 Other programs he has overseen include Rink Buddies, Street Brigade, and Skate with the Sharks.

 In May 2009, Myers received the Thomas Jefferson Award from Worcester Public Schools for his community outreach at the Clark Street Developmental Learning School.
 Michael has developed a strong connection with the Worcester area schools.
 He is famous for bringing Sharks players and mascot, FINZ out into the community in conjunction with various Sharks community initiatives.